-The Center also contains some of the most current equipment in the fitness industry, including: rowers, treadmills, ellipticals, ascent trainers, bikes (spin, upright and recumbent), climb mills, an 8-stack multi station, a mega power rack and mega half rack, dumbbells and 12 single station machines (back extension, leg press, tricep extension, shoulder press, arm curl, chest press, seated leg curl, abdominal crunch, leg extension, pectoral fly, lat pull and seated row).
+The fitness equipment includes: rowers, treadmills, ellipticals, ascent trainers, bikes (spin, upright and recumbent), climb mills, an 8-stack multi station, a mega power rack and mega half rack, dumbbells and 12 single station machines (back extension, leg press, tricep extension, shoulder press, arm curl, chest press, seated leg curl, abdominal crunch, leg extension, pectoral fly, lat pull and seated row).

-Students must swipe their Student ID cards to enter the Fitness Center and they are required to abide by all Fitness Center policies, which can be found on the Student Website (Student Life tab and then Fitness and Recreation) and on the front desk of the Fitness Center.
+Students must swipe their Student ID cards to enter the Fitness Center and they are required to abide by all Fitness Center policies, which can be found on the Student Website (Student Life tab and then Fitness and Recreation) and at the front desk of the Fitness Center.